siberianbear/4Kris/drupal/themes/bootsmacss/README.txt

 etc.

-These files are not already inside this Drupal theme because we do not want replicated data inside the components.git repository structure.
-Also styleguide is not inside Drupal files, because it may be used with other technologies.
+These files are not already here because we do not want replicated data inside bootsmacss repository.
+Another reason is, because they may be used with other technologies than Drupal.

-4. Then run following command to install all node.js dependencies:
+4. Now run following command to install all node.js dependencies:
 $ npm install

 5. START CUSTOMIZING!
 To watch for changes inside SASS files, go to your theme